softwareconstruction240/softwareconstruction/chess/6-gameplay/gameplay.md

 ## WebSocket Messages

-Some WebSocket messages will be sent from client to server.
-We call these `user game commands`.
-Other WebSocket messages will be sent from server to client.
-We call these `server messages`.
-In code, each of these message types will be represented as a Java class that can be easily serialized and deserialized to/from JSON (similar to the Request and Result classes you created for the server’s Web API).
-The provided starter code includes a class named `UserGameCommand` which serves as a superclass for all user game command messages, and a class named `ServerMessage` which serves as a superclass for all server messages.
-These superclasses define fields that are needed by all messages, as follows:
+Some WebSocket messages are sent from the client to server.
+As defined by the Chess application design, these are called `user game commands`.
+Other WebSocket messages are sent from the server to client.
+These are called `server messages`.
+In code, each of these message types are represented as a Java class that can be serialized and deserialized to and from JSON (similar to the Request and Result classes you created for the server’s Web API).
+The provided starter code includes a class named `UserGameCommand` which provides the required messages that originate from the client, and a class named `ServerMessage` which provides the required messages that originate from the server.

+The `UserGameCommand` and `ServerMessage` classes are provided in the starter code, but you can extend these classes to provide functionality according the specifics of your design.

+## User Game Commands

+The following is a simplified representation of the `UserGameCommand` found in the starter code.

 ```java
 public class UserGameCommand {